AltUser44/Depstechs-frontend-app/README.md

-Frontend - E-Commerce Project
-This repository contains the frontend code for an e-commerce application built using React.
-It is part of a full-stack e-commerce project using the MERN stack (MongoDB, Express.js, React, Node.js).

-Demo
+**Demo***

-You can view the live demo of the project here: E-Commerce Frontend Demo
+You can view the live demo of the project here: https://depstechs-frontend-app.vercel.app/

 Features
 Responsive Design: Fully responsive UI that works across all devices.